What You Need to Know About Environmental Science, Protection, or Health Technician

 Science: Using scientific rules and methods to solve problems.

-In 2016, there was an estimated number of 34,600 jobs in the United States for Environmental Science, Protection, or Health Technician.
+In the United States, there were 34,600 jobs for Environmental Science, Protection, or Health Technician in 2016.
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,200 new jobs for Environmental Science, Protection, or Health Technician by 2026.
-There will be an estimated 4,600 positions for Environmental Science, Protection, or Health Technician per year.
+The BLS estimates 4,600 yearly job openings in this field.

 The states with the most job growth for Environmental Science, Protection, or Health Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in South Dakota, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.